Introduction: Home-built Teardrop Camper

 Step 8: Hatch Construction

 The hatch framing was made by gluing hardwood plywood together then cutting out ribs with a bandsaw.
-Cross braces were either solid Birch boards or hardwood plywood strips glued together to make composite beams.
+Cross braces were either solid Poplar boards or hardwood plywood strips glued together to make composite beams.
 As with the front of the camper, 1/8" Luane was glued/nailed to the interior and exterior sides of the hatch.
 The interior of the hatch was filled with foams scraps cut to fit the spacing between the bracing (sorry...I forgot to get a pic of that step).
-Grooves were cut in the foam to run the wiring for the rear lights, pieces of angle iron were positioned where the lights would be mounted, the the exterior side covered with 1/8" Luane and PMF last.
-Vertical hatch weight force came out to 60 lbs and with an on-line calculator determined the lift strut placement of length/strength of strut required.
+Grooves were cut in the foam to run the wiring for the rear lights, pieces of angle iron were positioned where the lights would be mounted, and the exterior side covered with 1/8" Luane and PMF last.
+Vertical hatch weight force came out to 60 lbs and with an on-line calculator I determined the lift strut placement and length/strength of strut required.

 Step 9: Galley Layout